Prospective Students | New Student Orientation

 renew them online (from the library webpage, go to Services / Your

 Account or Services / Renew).
-You may also contact the circulation
+You may also contact the Resource

 - If you are returning a book that is overdue, you can pay your

-fees at the Circulation Desk or online if they are over $5 (from
+fees at the Resource Desk or online if they are over $5 (from the

 circulation system automatically suspends your book borrowing